 Slugs like almost anywhere at ground level that provides moisture and shade,

-The dilemma gardeners with damp shady gardens have is this, clearing the garden of hiding places for slugs also destroys the habitat that attracts wildlife, including predators that eat slugs, you will protect your plants, but end up with a sterile boring garden.
+The dilemma gardeners with damp shady gardens have is this.
+Clearing the garden of hiding places for slugs also destroys the habitat that attracts wildlife, including predators that eat slugs.
+You might protect your plants, but end up with a sterile boring garden.
 Using toxic slug bait and pesticides is even worse over the long-term, it is effective in killing slugs and snails, but is destroying our natural environment.

 Why did i have so many slugs in my garden last year?

-In the U.K. last year's wet summer, followed by a warm winter has meant that slugs have been eating and breeding all through the winter months.
+Wet summers, followed by warm winters mean that slugs will have been eating and breeding all through the winter months.

-This has caused a slug population explosion, so from about now through to next winter be prepared for about 20,000 slugs to be active in your garden, chomping away at and destroying your flowers, fruit and vegetables.
+This causes a slug population explosion, so from about now through to next winter be prepared for about 20,000 slugs to be active in your garden, chomping away at and destroying your flowers, fruit and vegetables.

 You will find slugs and snails in almost every garden, although they do seem to prefer some gardens more than others, chomping on our flowers and fruit and vegetables.